byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 # Maeser Example (with Flask & User Management)

-This guide demonstrates how to run Maeser as a web-based chatbot **with user authentication** (via GitHub OAuth or LDAP) using two example scripts--"flask_multigroup_example_user_management.py" and "flask_pipeline_example_user_management.py".
+This guide demonstrates how to run Maeser as a web-based chatbot **with user authentication** (via GitHub OAuth or LDAP) using two example scripts--`flask_multigroup_example_user_management.py` and `flask_pipeline_example_user_management.py`.
 You’ll inspect the script, configure authentication, launch the server, and customize the application for your own RAG workflows.

+> Note: If you want to get the example running without user authentication, follow this guide with `flask_multigroup_example.py` or `flask_pipeline_example.py` instead, skipping the User Manager setup.

 ---

 ## Prerequisites

-- **Maeser development environment** set up (see [Develpoment Setup](development_setup)).
+- **Maeser development environment** set up (see [Development Setup](development_setup)).
 - **Python 3.10+** virtual environment activated.
 - **Maeser** installed in editable mode (`pip install -e .` or `make setup`).
 - **Pre-built FAISS vectorstores** at the paths referenced in `config_example.yaml`.
+The example scripts use the pre-built `byu` and `maeser` vectorstores found in `example/vectorstores`.
+See [Embedding New Content](embedding) for instructions on how to build and add your own vectorstores.

+---

+## Choosing Between Multigroup or Pipeline
+`flask_multigroup_example_user_management.py` and `flask_pipeline_example_user_management.py` are very similar in their implementation but have a few key differences:

+- **Multigroup** creates separate "branches" for each vectorstore, which configures the chatbot to use only one vectorstore per conversation.
+- **Pipeline** adds all vectorstores to a single branch, which configures the chatbot to dynamically pull from any of the vectorstores based on the user's query.

+Choose whichever example is more applicable to your needs.
+If you prefer each conversation thread to be focused on only one topic/vectorstore, use the **Multigroup** example.
+Otherwise, consider using the **Pipeline** example.

 ---